Benefits of Raytac’s WFA Certified Wi-Fi Solutions-nRF7002 module-AN7002Q Series

 2. Reduce test and certification costs: it significantly reduces the cost and certification days for your project with minimal resource by working with Raytac Corp.
 (Solution Provider) using available WFA Qualified Solution.

 3. Avoid testing redundancies: Raytac Corp.
-(Solution Provider) has pre-certified the core Wi-Fi architecture and protocols in WiFi module AN7002, the necessary qualification tests has been conducted.
+(Solution Provider) has pre-certified the core Wi-Fi architecture and protocols in Nordic WiFi module AN7002Q, the necessary qualification tests has been conducted.
 You (end product developer) don’t need to test on those same criteria for end product (WiFi Device) if Raytac WiFi module is implemented in your end device.

 4. Allow flexibility of Wi-Fi functionality change: In case those minor change of Wi-Fi feature which is not relates to core/essential/architecture change may be raised someday in the future , QuickTrack program delivers the qualified product base (Source product) and lower cost with conformance test (QuickTrackTool) responding to the minor change.
-This is especially adaptive for the case end product developer has their own processor (MCU) working with Raytac NRF7002 module.

 • How QuickTrack certification program works?